-North Dakota CMV National
+North Da National

-FY CMV Drivers in Fatal Crashes Drivers in Fatal Crashes Cited for Violation % CMV Drivers in Fatal Crashes Cited for Violation
+FY CMV Drivers in Fatal Crashes CMV Drivers in Fatal Crashes Cited for Violation % CMV Drivers in Fatal Crashes Cited for Violation

-2012 34 8 23.5% 5 7.4%
+2012 34 8 23.5% 7.4%

-2013 49 8 16.3% 5 7.5%
+2013 49 8 16.3% 7.5%

 2014 37 2 5.4% 6.6%

 2015 43 1 2.3% 5.9%

 2016 17 1 5.9% 6.1%

 2017 14 2 14.3% 5.7%

-Source: NDDOT Crash Data and FMCSA's Motor Carrier Management Information System (MCMIS) data snapshot as of 6/29/2018.
+Source: NDDOT Crash Data and FMCSA's Motor Carrier Management

+Information System (MCMIS) data snapshot as of 6/29/2018.

-The NDHP will strive to accomplish this goal by completing a total of 14,500 CMV inspections, dedicating 12 MCSAP troopers, one MCSAP civilian inspector and two MCSAP sergeants to do the bulk of these inspections; with 91 traffic troopers supporting the MC safety effort by conducting level 3 inspections on traffic stops of CMVs in FY2019, FY2020 and FY2021.
-As stated in the in the budget section, the NDHP will dedicate on average, 82% total hours of the sworn troopers' sergeants and civilian inspectors' time toward MCSAP eligible activities.
-Sworn traffic and motor carrier troopers dedicate 1% of their time toward MCSAP activities, conducting a minimum of 32 level 1 or 3 inspections per year.
-The 115 hours, as stated by the NDHP, covers a wide range of activities that sworn officers are required to perform while on "road patrol."
-The 115 hours for MCSAP personnel encompasses eligible traffic control time, truck enforcement time related to roadside and fixed inspections, assisting with post-crash inspections of CMVs, roadside reporting requirements, and any criminal interdiction efforts while conducting inspections.
+Federal Fiscal Year 2021 annual update: NDHP will strive to accomplish this goal by completing a total of 13,000 CMV inspections, dedicating 13 MCSAP troopers, one MCSAP civilian inspector, and three MCSAP sergeants to do the bulk of these inspections; with 92 traffic troopers supporting the MC safety effort by conducting level 3 inspections on traffic stops of CMVs in FY2019, FY2020 and FY2021.
+As stated in the in the budget section, the NDHP will dedicate on average, 80% total hours of the MCSAP sworn trooper's time, 75% total hours of the MCSAP sergeant's time, and 75% total hours of the civilian inspector's time toward MCSAP eligible activities.
+Sworn traffic and motor carrier troopers dedicate 3% of their time toward MCSAP activities, conducting a minimum of 32 level 1 or 3 inspections per year.
+The 100 hours, as stated by the NDHP, covers a wide range of activities that sworn officers are required to perform while on "road patrol."
+The 100 hours for MCSAP personnel encompasses eligible traffic control time, truck enforcement time related to roadside and fixed inspections, assisting with post-crash inspections of CMVs, roadside reporting requirements, and any criminal interdiction efforts while conducting inspections.
 There are a number of variables in a sworn officer's day that make it difficult to specifically dedicate a set number of hours to conducting inspections.
-Based on stats kept by the NDHP in CY 2017, the 17 sworn MCSAP sworn troopers, who dedicate their time to MCSAP inspections, averaged approximately 29 total inspections per month.
-On average, each inspection took 1.16 hours.

-One large oil field strike force in the northwest region is conducted in either August or September.
-All available MCSAP personnel will participate as determined by the MC Division Operations Commander.
-The large strike force is a four-day saturation event at various inspection locations in the northwest region.
+One large oil field strike force, in an oil producing area of our state, is conducted between August and October.
+All available MCSAP personnel will participate as determined by the MC regional operations commander.
+The large strike force is a multiple-day saturation event at various inspection locations in the northwest region.

-Four small strike forces, which will include three HMs, will be completed in annually FY2019 through FY2021.
-Three of the four small strike forces will be completed in western North Dakota in May, July, and October; one strike force will be completed during April, June, or August in the eastern region.
-The staffing levels will be determined by the Motor Carrier Division regional commander.
+Smaller strike forces, which will include hazmat carrying CMV's, will be completed annually FY2019 through FY2021.
+Those smaller strike forces will be completed quarterly.
+The staffing levels will be determined by the motor carrier regional commander.
 The small strike forces will be one or two days in duration.

-Complete 20 out of the 40 safety investigations on carriers with high unsafe driving, fatigued driving, and/or driver fitness BASICs and four MTE enforcement blitzes during each FY, 2019 through 2021.
+Complete 15 out of the 30 safety investigations on carriers with high unsafe driving, fatigued driving, and/or driver fitness BASICs.

+Quarterly MTE enforcement blitzes should also occur during each FY, 2019 through 2021.
 There will be one held in each of the four regional locations.
-The MCSAP troopers from each respective region will participate.
 An invitation to the traffic regional staff will be extended to participate as determined by the operations commander.